MartinBulla/Still_no_evidence/README.md

 ### **Overview**

 Data, codes and outputs of the analyses.

+Complement the original [Bulla et al. 2019 comment in Science](https://science.sciencemag.org/content/364/6445/eaaw8529) in showing the lack of evidence for disruption of global patterns of nest predation in shorebirds by demonstrating issues with Kubelka et al.'s response ([2019, Science](https://science.sciencemag.org/content/364/6445/eaaw9893)) and with their initial study ([2018, Science](https://science.sciencemag.org/content/362/6415/680)).

 ### **Folders and files**